ericbulloch/scaled/README.md

 Found at the root of the `src` directory.
 The `generator.py` script in combination with a `config.json` file will generate data for the backend APIs that are found in each of the stage folders.
 The `config.json` file will tell how many days worth of data needs to be generated along with how many orders and how big they are.
 This is done for each tenant.

+Since the same generated data is used by each backend stage, this script only needs to be ran one time.
+It has no external dependencies and has been tested with Python 3.10+.

+This script will generate an `orders` directory filled with order information for many tenants.
+The different backend stages have an `importer.py` script that they use to convert this data into the format that their respective stage needs.

 ## Conclusion